-Positives: Relatively inexpensive, good efficacy at high rates, less likely to flare spider mites and aphids than acephate
+Positives: Relatively inexpensive, decent efficacy at high rates, less likely to flare spider mites and aphids than acephate.

-Negatives: Ineffective towards western flower thrips, less effective than acephate or bidrin when applied at lower rates
+Negatives: Less effective on western flower thrips, less effective than acephate or bidrin when applied at lower rates.

-Positives: Relatively inexpensive, effective towards western flower thrips
+Positives: Relatively inexpensive, effective towards western flower and tobacco thrips.

-Negatives: May flare spider mites and aphids if present, may be weaker against tobacco thrips in certain circumstances
+Negatives: May flare spider mites and aphids if present.